Policy last updated

 There are 4 components of VET funding:

-- the core student learning component (mainstream schools) or stages of learning funding (specialist schools) of the SRP
+- core student learning component (mainstream schools) or stages of learning funding (specialist schools) of the SRP

 - VET targeted funding